kaiouseis/firstcome-firstplace-game/README.md

 Then, type `java GameStarter`

 ## IP Address and Ports
-Because the IP Address changes every time I start/stop the instance, this will constantly change.
+<s>Because the IP Address changes every time I start/stop the instance, this will constantly change.
 What is listed below is the most recent IP Address:
 <br>
 **IP Address:** 54.196.42.30 (Last Updated: May 30, 2021)<br>
-**Port Number:** 49501
+**Port Number:** 49501</s>

 ## Controls
 `W` to jump<br>